opensearch-project/documentation-website/_dashboards/branding.md

 OpenSearch logo | See #1.
 Functions as the home button.
 Header bar | See #2.
 A single header bar used for all navigation controls.

-The default view remains close to the traditional view with minor changes.
+The default view remains close to the traditional view, with minor changes.

 ![Default header]({{site.url}}{{site.baseurl}}/images/DBs-Traditional.jpeg)

 Header element | Description
 :--- | :---
 Home button | See #1.
-Returns to home page and provides an indication when a page is loading.
+Returns to the home page and provides an indication when a page is loading.
 Header label | See #2.
 The label also functions as a home button.
 Navigation controls | See #3.
 Additional navigation controls on right-side insertion points.

-#### Preserving nagivation elements in default view
+#### Preserving nagivation elements in the default view

 You can continue using the top header bar in the default view for custom navigation links (such as menu items and plugins).
-Follow the steps below to keep these elements in the top header in default view.
+Follow the steps below to keep these elements in the top header in the default view.
 1. Replace the property `coreStart.chrome.navControls.registerRight(...)` with `coreStart.chrome.navControls.registerExpandedRight(...)` and then replace the property  `coreStart.chrome.navControls.registerCenter(...)` with `coreStart.chrome.navControls.registerExpandedCenter(...)`

 2. Make sure the configuration property `useExpandedHeader` is explicitly set to `true`.